mbeaudru/modern-js-cheatsheet/README.md

   }
 }

-//Note that we did not have to create an instance of the Repo class console.log(Repo.getName()) //Repo name is modern-js-cheatsheet
+// Note that we did not have to create an instance of the Repo class console.log(Repo.getName()) // Repo name is modern-js-cheatsheet

 let r = new Repo();
-console.log(r.getName()) //Uncaught TypeError: repo.getName is not a function
+console.log(r.getName()) // Uncaught TypeError: repo.getName is not a function
 ```

 #### Detailed explanation